Phoenix Prostitution Attorneys

 Is Prostitution a Misdemeanor or a Felony?

-Whether a prostitution offense is a misdemeanor or a felony depends on a few different factors.
+Whether a prostitution offense is charged as a misdemeanor, or a felony depends on several factors.
 In general, a prostitution charge or solicitation of prostitution charge is a Class 1 misdemeanor for the first few offenses.
-However, once a person has committed four or more subsequent violations, the charge is enhanced to a Class 5 felony with no chance of probation or the suspension of their sentence until the entirety of the sentence is serviced.
+However, once a person has committed four or more subsequent violations, the charge is enhanced to a Class 5 felony, with no chance of probation or the suspension of their sentence until the entirety of the sentence is served.

 In addition, the enticement of prostitution is a Class 6 felony for a first offense, while procuring, pandering, and transporting are Class 5 felonies for a first offense.
 As to be expected, engaging in child prostitution is also a felony on all accounts.